A CRM strategy sounds intimidating to many small businesses. Is it about technology or about sales? How high-level should it be?

 The first thing to do before creating a CRM strategy is to revisit your overall business strategy and high-level business goals.

-Think about how you want your CRM strategy to contribute to the success of your business.
+Think about how you want to contribute to the success of your business.

-Increasing customer satisfaction, achieving higher productivity and efficiency levels among teams, and attracting more new customers are some examples of common CRM strategy goals .
+Increased customer satisfaction, higher productivity and efficiency, and decreasing customer churn rates are all examples of common CRM strategy goals.

 Remember, your CRM strategy is not an end in itself.
-It exists to fulfill the overall goals of the business.
-That’s why it’s important to integrate it into the overall strategy of the business.
+It exists to drive business goals.
+So you need to integrate it into the overall strategy of the business.

-Step 2: Define your target customer by creating buyer personas
+2. Define your target customer with buyer personas

-We recommend that you create buyer personas to represent your ideal customer.
-The persona profile (or profiles – there can be more than one) should be as detailed as possible.
+Create a buyer persona that represents your ideal customer.
+Make it as detailed as possible.
 Include information such as demographic and behavioral characteristics, as well as interests, challenges, and aspirations.

-Here are three research methods by which you can collect information to develop your buyer personas:
+Here are some research methods you can use:

 - Interview your sales and customer service teams